-Many of the community facilities, sports complexes and shopping centres are expected to have similar patterns of use as Oran Park.
+Many of the community facilities, sports and recreation complexes and shopping centres are expected to have similar patterns of use as Oran Park.
 We are confident in our use of Oran Park ZS to represent the South Creek West residential growth area pattern of use.

 Figure 5 shows the Load Duration Curve (LDC) for Oran Park ZS that we have applied to the South Creek West residential growth area.
 The LDC uses MW real power rather than MVA apparent power to show the impact of the reverse power flow caused by the high solar PV penetration.
 Oran Park ZS has reverse power flow during high solar PV production periods of the day, based on the 34% of solar penetration in the area.
-When fully developed, we expect the South Creek West area to have a similar load duration curve and reverse power flow.